randfur/plopbox-core/README.txt

 (In Apache by default this is C:/Apache/htdocs/index.php)

  3. Edit "pbconf.php" and configure the variables accordingly, following the instructions in the file.
-(Only the "$droot" and "$timezone" variables must be set in order for PlopBox to function)
+(Only the "$droot", "$timezone", and "$logpath" variables must be correctly set up in order for PlopBox to function)